zephir-lang/zephir-docs/en/config.md

 api
 ^^^
-Used to configure the automatically generated HTML documentation for your extension. :code:`path` specifies where to create the documentation relative to the project root. :code:`base-url` is used to generate a :code:`sitemap.xml` file for your documentation. :code:`theme` is used to set the theme used for the generated documentation (via the :code:`name` setting), and any options the theme supports passing (via the :code:`options` setting).
-Finally, :code:`theme-directories` is used to provide additional search paths for finding your desired theme.:
+Used to configure the automatically generated HTML documentation for your extension. :code:'path' specifies where to create the documentation relative to the project root. :code:'base-url' is used to generate a :code:'sitemap.xml' file for your documentation. :code:'theme' is used to set the theme used for the generated documentation (via the :code:'name' setting), and any options the theme supports passing (via the :code:'options' setting).
+Finally, :code:'theme-directories' is used to provide additional search paths for finding your desired theme.:

 .. code-block:: json